dwight9339/geoguessr_knowledge_graph/content/Metas/📌Metas.md

 I like to think of metas as providing sets of **likelihood vectors**.
 When you recognize a specific **meta clue** it tells you information about where and, as importantly, where *not* you're likely to be.
 By stacking these vectors, certain locations gradually rise in likelihood, allowing you to narrow your set of **location candidates**.
 The more vectors you combine (i.e., the more meta clues you recognize), the narrower and more definitive your candidate set becomes.
 ![[likelihood-vector-summation-visual.gif]]

+## **Evaluating Metas**

+The world is a big place and is loaded with more information than any human could ever hope to memorize in one measly lifetime.
+That's why, in addition to recording specific clues for each meta, I also apply a variety of metrics to try to evaluate the in-game utility of each meta to be better able to decide which ones might actually be most worth your time to learn.
+I use the **likelihood vector** concept extensively in my analysis as I believe it provides a fantastic framework for thinking about meta utility in quantitative way.

+## **Difficulty**

+## **Distinctiveness**

+## **Universality**

+## **Stability**